 4. Fresh Eyes

 Homemade gel undereye masks are one of my favorite treatments for puffy eyes.
 You make these yourself with gelatin, which is rich in collagen.
 Collagen is something that keeps a person’s skin youthful.
-How would you like to receive a week’s supply of my custom (pink) collagen?
-Click on the image below.

 Here is a DIY recipe for a de-puffing eye mask that promotes collagen.
 The green tea imparts a touch of caffeine which helps remove dark circles: Mix together one tablespoon chilled Manuka honey with one tablespoon prepared green tea.
 Add unflavored gelatin powder to desired consistency.
 Spoon onto a cucumber (sliced in half) and apply under your eyes for 10 minutes.